anHALytics/anhalytics-core/README.md

 [Grobid](https://github.com/kermitt2/grobid) is used as entry point for document digestion, which means extracting metadata and structured full text in ([TEI](http://www.tei-c.org/Guidelines/)).
 [Grobid](https://github.com/kermitt2/grobid) is a machine learning library for extracting bibliographical information and structured full texts from technical and scientific documents, in particular from PDF.
 It is distributed under Apache 2 license.

-Clone the project from github:
+Clone the current project from github (as of March 2016, GROBID version 0.4.1-SNAPSHOT):

 	git clone https://github.com/kermitt2/grobid.git